emilknudstrup/tracit/docs/source/usage.rst

 Fitting the data
 ---------------------------
 We can find some good starting values for our parameters before we start doing an MCMC.
 This is done using `lmfit <https://lmfit.github.io/lmfit-py/>`_.
-In :strike:`tracit` this is done calling :py:func:`tracit.lmfitter`, which will return a `fit object`.
+In :strike:`tracit` this is done calling :py:func:`tracit.business.lmfitter`, which will return a `fit object`.
 We will turn into a `pandas.DataFrame <https://pandas.pydata.org/>`_ .

 ::